Ten Lifestyle Apps You Can Use to Help Achieve Your Goals This Year

 MyFridgeFood (iOS/Android) – Free

 So, you want to eat out less this year.
 Well, the MyFridgeFood app is perfect for those days when there’s food in the fridge but you’ve run out of meal ideas.
 The management app offers recipes based on the contents of your fridge.
 You simply input the ingredients you have and voilà meal options are proffered.

 Here’s a useful multilingual app if you have a goal to visit a country with a foreign language.
 Google Translate provides access to over 100 languages and translates text, photos, handwriting and speech.
 It’s quite handy if you’re conversing with someone or trying to read a sign.

 Apps abound and there are many others out there that are suitable for assisting you in achieving your goals.
-Nevertheless, these are an excellent start.
+However, these are an excellent start.
 Try them even as you browse to find others.